4 reviews

 17 KM

-Leaving O Porrino behind your walk today takes you further north passing through the hilltop village of Santiaguino das Antas with its pretty park, which houses the Chapel from which the town derived its name.
-There is time to take a welcome rest in the park before descending to the town of Redonela.
-This is a great spot to stop for a well-earned lunch and enjoy a typical Galician delicacy such as Caldo Gallego (a hearty stew with chorizo) to fuel you on your way.
-Continuing you will soon reach Outeiro de Penas for excellent views over the Ria de Vigo estuary, one of the most sublime natural harbours in the world.
-Your final goal is your hotel in Arcade at the head of the estuary, renowned for having the best oysters in Galicia.
+Leaving O Porrino behind, your walk today takes you further north, passing through the hilltop village of Santiaguino das Antas with its pretty park that houses the chapel from which the town derives its name.
+There is time to take a welcome rest in here the park before descending to the town of Redondela.
+This is a great spot to stop for a well-earned lunch and to enjoy a typical Galician delicacy such as Caldo Gallego (a traditional hearty soup made with greens, potatoes, white beans, and ham or chorizo) to fuel you on your way.
+Continuing, you will soon reach Outeiro de Penas where you can enjoy excellent views over the Ria de Vigo estuary, one of the most sublime natural harbours in the world.
+Your final goal today is your hotel in Arcade at the head of the estuary - waters that are renowned for the best oysters in Galicia.

 Accommodation